weaversa/cryptol-course/labs/Demos/Sudoku.md

 >
 > What if I told you that recognizing a valid Sudoku board is
 > sufficient to actually solve one that has empty squares on it,
-> using Cryptol’s formal-methods toolbox?
+> using Cryptol's formal-methods toolbox?
 The idea is rather simple.
 > But before we get there, we need to take a detour into the Cryptol
 > toolbox.
 >
 > ### Checking satisfiability
-> Cryptol’s formal-methods tools can perform equivalence, safety, and
+> Cryptol's formal-methods tools can perform equivalence, safety, and
 > satisfiability checking.
 We have talked about the former two in an
 > earlier post.
 Today, we will look at satisfiability checking only.
 > Given a function `f`, the satisfiability checking problem asks if